manaakiwhenua/nzsluc/README.md

 Published land use data shall be made available on public data repositories.
 Exceptions to this may be made for land use classifications with information considered sensitive by those supplying data or interpretative information.
 However, making data available on a data repositories with privacy controls is still recommended.

-One or more established metadata standards shall be used when publishing land use data (whether public or private):
+One or more established metadata standards shall be used when publishing land use data (whether public or private).
+Non exhaustive list of examples include:
 - The Dublin Core (DCMI)
-- DCAT-2 (Data Catalog Vocabulary)
+- DCAT-2 (Data Catalog Vocabulary, version 2)
 - ISO 19115 (geospatial metadata standard)

 ### Stability of geographic scale